 Dr. David Colquhoun, “Doctor Who?
 Deception by chiropractors”

-I believe it’s obvious that some chiropractic therapy does “work” in certain ways, for some people, some of the time.
-The most important factor in the usefulness of chiropractic therapy is not the nature of chiropractic as a profession, but the skill and good sense of the particular chiropractor whose hands are on your neck.
+It’s obvious that some chiropractic therapy does “work” in certain ways, for some people, some of the time.
+The most important factor in the usefulness of chiropractic therapy is not the nature of chiropractic as a profession, but the skill and good sense of the chiropractor whose hands are on your neck.
 Ethical, intelligent practitioners of any helping profession will always deliver better care than less competent members of their own or any other profession.
-It’s important to Choose the Therapist, Not the Therapy.
-Consumers need to be aware of the issues to help them choose a chiropractor.

-Judging the value of chiropractic therapy is best left to the experts who have already done it, to the progressive chiropractors and critics from within the profession like Dr. Samuel Homola,5 Dr. Bruce Walker,6 Dr. Donald Murphy,7 and Dr. Preston Long8; relatively progressive chiropractic regulatory agencies like the Chiropractors Registration Board of Victoria in Australia;9 activist physicians like Dr. Stephen Barrett,10 Dr. Stephen Novella,11 or the especially credible Dr. Edzard Ernst12 (who has such great experience with both medical science and alternative therapies); and science journalists like Simon Singh,13 who was in the news because he was sued for libel by the British Chiropractic Association for comments he wrote in a column in The Guardian in 2005, in connection with his book, Trick or Treatment: The undeniable facts about alternative medicine.14 The lawsuit failed, and the misguided attempt did serious harm to the reputation of chiropractic.
+What experts?
+Progressive chiropractors and critics from within the profession like Dr. Samuel Homola,6 Dr. Bruce Walker,7 Dr. Donald Murphy,8 and Dr. Preston Long9; relatively progressive chiropractic regulatory agencies10; activist physicians like Dr. Stephen Barrett,11 Dr. Stephen Novella,12 or the especially credible Dr. Edzard Ernst13 (who has such great experience with both medical science and alternative therapies); and science journalists like Simon Singh, who was in the news because he was unsuccessfully sued for libel by the British Chiropractic Association for comments he wrote in a column in The Guardian in 2005.14 (Full story later in this article.)

 The fact that patients swear by us does not mean we are actually helping them.
 Satisfaction is not the same thing as effectiveness.

-Whatever anyone thinks about chiropractic, there is an undeniable history of scientific and ethical controversies swirling around the profession, from its earliest days to the present.
+There is an undeniable history of scientific and ethical controversies swirling around the profession, from its earliest days in the late 1800s to the present.
 What are those controversies?
 Why is chiropractic perpetually contentious?

-I’m not answering these questions here — I’m asking them.
+I’m not answering any of these questions posed above — I’m asking them.
 And I’m pointing out that they have been asked (and answered) for decades.
 Many credible critics rule against chiropractic on all of these issues and several others.